shangbuhuan13/shangbuhuan13.github.io/_pages/about.md

 # Research
-My research topic is object pose estimation and its applications in 3D part assembly and robotic grasping.
+My research topic is object pose estimation and its applications in 3D part assembly, shape retrieval and robotic grasping.

 # News